marc9323/comment-harvester/README.md

 ##### send results to .pdf or .doc or .txt

 ##### Currently, the program works from the command line and picks out a single type of comment (containing 'TODO:')

+NOTES:
+    1. Build with JDK 21 or later.